 The Internet is more of an atomic bomb than a sniper rifle in the world of advertising.
 Sure, you can blanket a public with information about your product or services, but outside of your market area, who is really likely to be interested in that information?

 By advertising local stores and services on the radio, you have a way to target your exact market.
 The price isn't as high as some numbers would have you believe, either.
 While you can't expect monthly spots to be too cheap, radio advertising can be highly cost effective.
 As an example, a dental office serves a fairly local market area - people do not want to travel far to keep an appointment, even if it's only once or twice a year.
-Dr. Sanchez-Caccavella and her team have found that they do need to have a website to communicate their services to potential patients, but having a marketing presence in the local area (Vaughan, Ontario) is also beneficial to the goal of attracting new patients.
+At Vitres Etudiants the owners have found that they do need to have a website to communicate their services to potential patients, but having a marketing presence in each local area (Hull, Montreal, Levis, etc) they service, is beneficial to the goal of attracting new patients.